almondtools/testrecorder/doc/API.md

 ## Runtime Object Serialization with CodeSerializer

 How can we generate builders and matchers for existing code, just by inserting API-call to testrecorder?
-The [following code](https://github.com/almondtools/testrecorder-examples/tree/master/src/main/java/com/almondtools/testrecorder/examples/codeserializer) will serve as example:
+The following code in [codeserializer](https://github.com/almondtools/testrecorder-examples/tree/master/src/main/java/com/almondtools/testrecorder/examples/codeserializer) will serve as example:

     public class ExampleObject {
         private String name;